In a small town, everyone knows who you are and there is no place to hide.

 “Let me think…,” he said.

 He looked down the length of the bar.
-A couple of stools away, two twenty-somethings hid under their ball-caps while suckling beer and staring at a basketball game on the big TV.
+A couple of stools away, two twenty-somethings were hiding under their ball-caps while staring at a basketball game on the big TV.

 “Hey Doofus,” Anderson called to the nearest kid, “You want your apartment cleaned?”